 Twelve years after my first visit there, on Saint Paddy’s Day 1998, I again stood in Galway.
 With me were my wife and our infant son and daughter.
 We’d all come home.

 The West doesn’t cease being European, because we think we’ve ceased.
 When I describe people as being Western or European, I refer to we whose ancestors came from Europe.
 Where we were born doesn’t matter.
 Nor does it matter, for these purposes, whether we live in Europe or elsewhere.
 We’re no less European for being colonial European.

 When Western peoples feel our diasporas early in the twenty-first century, we do so with contempt.
 Journalist David Penberthy called Britain’s Diamond Jubilee celebrations “cringeworthy” in an article published the Queen’s Birthday weekend Sunday, 2012.
-For those few days commemorating sixty years since Princess Elizabeth became Her Majesty Queen Elizabeth II, Britons (nostalgically, perhaps) had celebrated being British.
+For those few days commemorating sixty years since the coronation of Queen Elizabeth II, Britons (nostalgically, perhaps) had celebrated being British.

 “The images we saw this week of Britain in 2012 looked remarkably like Australia in the 1960s and 1970s,” Penberthy disdained of his heritage.
 He scorned his people wanting to keep our culture, as if our culture were worth keeping.

 I would never ask other races to celebrate our cultures, but it would be nice if we celebrated them.
 They’re all that we have.

 “These days,” wrote Penberthy, “younger Australians with an urge to get away and get ahead are increasingly likely to look to Asia or the Americas than the once-glorious motherland.”
 Young people don’t know what they’re missing, because we tell them they’re not missing anything; people are confined by whatever they know.
 When those who were there speak of the past, we don’t hear their elderly memories.